-If you’re in the market for a new manual hoist, it’s important to know what type of hoist will provide your business with the most benefits e.g cost-saving, simple and efficient operation, and simple maintenance.
+If you’re in the market for a new manual hoist, it’s important to know what type of hoist - Lever Hoist or Chain Hoist - will provide your business with the most benefits e.g cost-saving, efficient operation, and simple maintenance.
 Whether you own factories, construction sites, auto shops, or warehouses, this manual hoist guide will help you pick the right one.

-With working load limits (WLL) up to 50 tons, Manual Chain Hoists are widely used in multiple industries for moving heavy objects.
+With working load limits (WLL) up to 50 tons, Manual Chain Hoists are widely used in multiple industries for moving heavy objects without power supply.
 Here are their key features and benefits:

-A manual hoist turns a strenuous labour-intensive work process into an efficient one to minimize work-related musculoskeletal disorders caused by manual handling and awkward or tiring positions.
+A manual hoist turns a strenuous labour-intensive work process into a highly efficient one to minimize work-related musculoskeletal disorders caused by manual handling and awkward or tiring positions.

 The device eliminates the need for a team of workers to lift a heavy load up to 50,000kg down to one person, so your workers can do other activities while one lifts the load.
 This, in turn, increases productivity meaning you’ll be saving time and money.

-As no electricity is required, it is especially advantageous for lifting work in open-air grounds and places where no power supply is available.
-They are small in size and well-fit in a toolbox for easy carrying, especially Yale Handy Lever Hoist with a length of 24 cm only.
+As no electricity is required, it's especially advantageous for lifting work in open-air grounds and places where no power supply is available.
+They're small in size and well-fit in a toolbox for easy carrying, especially Yale Handy Lever Hoist with a length of 24 cm only.
 These portable tools are great for drifting loads when no overhead crane is available or there is limited access.
 More examples will be shown in the next chapter.

 If the budget plays a big role in deciding what type of hoist to buy, manual chain hoists are one of the more cost-efficient options.